-In summer 2019 the reading list service offered by the library will undergo a major upgrade.
-This change will bring benefits to the student and staff community at Strathclyde.
-These include:
+In summer 2019 the reading list service offered by the library underwent a major upgrade.

-reading lists will be able to link to all content contained in module handbooks: books, electronic books, reports, journal articles, audio-visual materials, images, websites, blogs, newspaper articles and more
+Reading lists can contain a variety of resource types: books, electronic books, reports, journal articles, audio-visual materials, images, websites, blogs, newspaper articles and more

-links to digitised materials (book chapters, journal articles etc) will be added to your reading list
+Links to digitised materials (book chapters, journal articles etc) can be added to your reading list

-items on reading lists can be tagged as essential reading or further reading
+Items on reading lists can be tagged as essential, recommended or further reading

 Library staff will manage the service on behalf of staff and students, including integration with MyPlace and the rollover of reading lists each academic year.